-Narrative to 2021 Summary Compensation Table
+Narrative to 2023 Summary Compensation Table

-Our board of directors and compensation committee review compensation annually for our executive officers.
-In setting executive base salaries and bonuses and granting equity incentive awards, we consider compensation for comparable positions in the market, the historical compensation levels of our executives, individual performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders, and a long-term commitment to our Company.
+Our Board of Directors and Compensation Committee review compensation annually for our executive officers.
+In setting executive base salaries and bonuses and granting equity incentive awards, we consider compensation for comparable positions in the market, the historical compensation levels of our executives, individual performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders and a long-term commitment to our Company.
 We target a general competitive position, based on independent third-party benchmark analytics to inform the mix of compensation of base salary, bonus or long-term incentives.

-Our compensation committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our executive compensation programs and related policies.
-In fiscal year 2021, the compensation committee continued to retain Pay Governance to provide it with market information, analysis and other advice relating to executive compensation on an ongoing basis.
-The compensation committee engaged Pay Governance to, among other things, assist in developing a group of peer companies to help us determine overall compensation for our executive officers, as well as to assess each separate element of compensation.
+Our Compensation Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our executive compensation programs and related policies.
+In fiscal year 2023, the Compensation Committee continued to retain Pay Governance to provide it with market information, analysis and other advice relating to executive compensation on an ongoing basis.
+The Compensation Committee engaged Pay Governance to, among other things, assist in developing a group of peer companies to help us determine overall compensation for our executive officers, as well as to assess each separate element of compensation.
 The goal was to ensure that the compensation we offer to our executive officers, individually as well as in the aggregate, is competitive and aligned with our business and executive talent requirements.
-We do not believe the retention of, and the work performed by, Pay Governance creates any conflict of interest because Pay Governance performs no other work for the Company besides advising the compensation committee.
+We do not believe the retention of, and the work performed by, Pay Governance creates any conflict of interest because Pay Governance performs no other work for our Company besides advising the Compensation Committee.

-Our compensation committee is responsible for determining the compensation for all executive officers.
-Based on its discretion, taking into account the factors noted above, the compensation committee sets the compensation for each executive officer, including for the Chief Executive Officer, without the Chief Executive Officer present.
+Our Compensation Committee is responsible for determining the compensation for all executive officers.
+Based on its discretion, taking into account the factors noted above, the Compensation Committee sets the compensation for each executive officer, including for the Chief Executive Officer, without the Chief Executive Officer present.

-Base salaries
+Base Salaries

-Our named executive officers each receive a base salary to compensate them for services rendered to our company.
+Our named executive officers each receive a base salary to compensate them for services rendered to our Company.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
-Base salaries are reviewed annually, typically in connection with our annual performance review process, approved by our board of directors or the compensation committee, and may be adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance, and experience.
+Base salaries are reviewed annually, typically in connection with our annual performance review process, approved by our Board of Directors or Compensation Committee, and may be adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.

-For fiscal year 2021, the annual base salary for each of Dr. de los Pinos, Ms. Feder and Dr. Rich were \$431,816, \$360,407 and \$392,816, respectively.
+For fiscal year 2023, the annual base salary for each of Dr. de los Pinos, Ms. Feder and Dr. Rich were \$585,525, \$437,825 and \$455,400, respectively.